 Storyboards work well, especially with directors.
 Knowing how some of the directors have used it in their direction helps you understand the use of a storyboard better.
 Some of the directors who use it include:

-- Ridley Scott: In his career as a director, Ridley Scott brought in some intricate and layered imagery in his films Blade Runner and Alien.
-This imagery was possible as he merged his talent at art and the storyboarding technique.
+In his career as a director, Ridley Scott brought in some intricate and layered imagery in his films Blade Runner and Alien.
+This imagery was possible as he merged his talent for art and the storyboarding technique.

 Frequently Asked Questions